nmeibergen/graphql-auth-user-directives/README.md

 ```

 (optional)
-If you'd like to work with a JSON based permission file in the following format:
+You can work with scopes both by providing scopes directely in the header, or by providing roles that have scopes attached to them via a JSON specified file, e.g.
 ```sh
 {
   "role1": ["resource1:action1", "resource2:action2"],
   "role2": ["resource3:action3", "resource4:action4"]
 }
 ```
-where provided a role to the encoded user you'd like to use the corresponding permissions.
+here provided a role to the encoded user you'd like to use the corresponding permissions.
 Then setup the JSON in a seperate file and base64 encode it to add is as an environment variable, e.g.
 ```sh
 export PERMISSIONS=ewogICJyb2xlMSI6IFsicmVzb3VyY2UxOmFjdGlvbjEiLCAicmVzb3VyY2UyOmFjdGlvbjIiXSwKICAicm9sZTIiOiBbInJlc291cmNlMzphY3Rpb24zIiwgInJlc291cmNlNDphY3Rpb240Il0KfQ==
 ```
+Important note is that at this point in time, this role-based-permissions approach does not yet work with multiple roles.
 Furthermore, if you work with such permission JSON you can provide a default user, e.g. the user that will be applied if authentication fails.
 Specify the user in your JSON and provide the name of the role as an environment variable, e.g.:
 ```sh
 export DEFAULT_ROLE=visitor